expert-lsp/expert-lsp.org/_posts/1770298958473-the-first-release-candidate-v0-1-0-rc-0.md

 ## How to help

 Please try the release candidate and report any bugs you come across!
-Getting bug reports with proper reproduction cases along with all relevant information like OS, Elixir version, Erlang version, project size, etc is extremely helpful.
+Getting bug reports with proper reproduction cases along with all relevant information like your `.expert/expert.log`, OS, Elixir version, Erlang version, project size, etc is extremely helpful.

 ## FAQ